FIVE MUST SEE PHOTO SPOTS IN THE ITALIAN DOLOMITES

 We arrived well before sunrise to a beautifully coloured sky .. just what dreams are made of!
 Once the sun came up past the mountains it created stunning light over the rolling meadows catching the dew and fog in its path.
 There are many compositions available as you can wander the meadows freely, and you can spend as long as you like here.

 Seceda is one of those views that has to be seen to be believed.
 I had seen many photos of this famous landmark, and as is sometimes the case with famous spots, I was weary as to whether the photos do the actual place justice.
-My mind was completely blown by the scale of these mountains viewed through my own eyes!
+My mind was completely blown by the scale of these mountains viewed through my own eyes and is an absolute must do Dolomites photo location!
 If it wasn't for the tiny giveaways that man had been here, it was like stepping back to the land before time.
 Rugged and jagged peaks that looked like they'd never been touched, surrounding mountains and valleys, towering rock faces .. a landscapers dream.

 We visited Seceda in the summer season, meaning it requires a little more effort to get there than in the winter season when the chairlifts are running.
 We took the Col Raiser Gondola as far as it could go, and walked the rest of the way (approximately 1 hour to the top .. steady uphill but on a well maintained path).
 We walked down after sunset to our accommodation (approx 1.5 hours), then in the morning hiked back up for sunrise!